SydneyBioX/Hydra/README.md

-# Interpretable deep generative learning of cell identity paired with automated annotation for single-cell multi-omics
+# Interpretable deep generative learning for single-cell multi-omics with Hydra

 </br>